Business Administration (4+1)

 Master of BusinessFrancesca Montemarano, RWU Class of 2018

-Francesca Montemarano will be among the first to graduate from RWU's accelerated 4+1 Master of Business Administration program.
+Now starting a promising career as Associate Director of Client Services for Health & Wellness Partners in the Greater New York City area, Francesca Montemarano was among the first to graduate from RWU's accelerated 4+1 Master of Business Administration program.
 The career options an M.B.A. provides and the convenience of obtaining it in a single year were the deciding factors for enrolling in the program.Read full story